yaroslaff/zombie/README.md

 Child process (PID: 1011804) is exiting.
 ~~~

-When it's running, in ps you can see:
+When it's running, in ps you can see child process in defunct (zombie) state:
 ~~~
 $ ps auxww|grep zombie
 xenon    1011803  0.0  0.0   2364   568 pts/6    S+   20:44   0:00 ./zombie 50